scipion-em/docs/_sources/docs/user/troubleshooting.rst.txt

 where ``-venv`` must be included if you are using virtualenv, whereas it must not if conda is used.

-This command above will print a lot of information and, at the end, it prints the content of the launcher.
-Therefore, take that text and copy it in a file placed at ``<SCIPION_HOME>/scipion3`` and run ``chmod +x $SCIPION_HOME/scipion3`` to make it executable.
+This command above prints a lot of information.
+Especially, at the end, it prints the content of the launcher.
+Therefore, take the text enclosed between horizontal lines and copy it in a file placed at ``<SCIPION_HOME>/scipion3`` and run ``chmod +x $SCIPION_HOME/scipion3`` to make it executable.
 That's your launcher.

 General error while installing/compiling Xmipp (non-development installations)
 ==============================================================================
-Scipion installation includes also the Xmipp compilation and installation, by default.
+Scipion installation also includes the Xmipp compilation and installation, by default.
 You can install only Scipion (without Xmipp) by adding the ``-noXmipp`` flag to the installation command.

 Xmipp can be installed separately using the plugin manager or by